The Benefits of Journaling for Recovery

 A lot of people out there may relate to that stigma of journaling, or hate the idea of writing after they have been subjected to the topics we were given throughout school.
-However, there is actually a lot of data out there, and a whole bunch of studies that have been done that suggest that journaling every day can actually be BENEFICIAL TO YOUR PHYSICAL HEALTH
+However, there is actually a lot of data out there, and a whole bunch of studies that have been done that suggest that journaling every day can actually be BENEFICIAL TO YOUR PHYSICAL HEALTH!

-- University of Texas at Austin psychologist and researcher James Pennebaker contends that regular journaling strengthens immune cells, called T-lymphocytes
+- The University of Texas at Austin psychologist and researcher James Pennebaker contends that regular journaling strengthens immune cells, called T-lymphocytes

 - Pennebaker believes that writing about stressful events helps you come to terms with them, thus reducing the impact of these stressors on your physical health.

-- That same study also tracked the participants long-term and discovered that they reported lower blood pressure, increased lung functioning, fewer PTSD symptoms, as well as things like a higher grade point average and less sick days at work.
+- That same study also tracked the participants long-term and discovered that they reported lower blood pressure, increased lung functioning, fewer PTSD symptoms, as well as things like a higher grade point average and fewer sick days at work.

 This study compared people who have experienced trauma, with one group writing about superficial topics such as their room or their shoes, while the other group wrote about past the most traumatic or upsetting experience of their life.
 The control group, the superficial writing topic, did show some improvements in their moods, but the experimental group, that wrote about the traumatic event, showed dramatically increased improvements in many different areas of their lives.